Juan-Jones/earnonlinemoney/content/blog/b2b-ecommerce.md

 ### Build Strong Relationships

-In B2B ecommerce, building and maintaining strong relationships with your clients is essential.
+In business-to-business ecommerce, building and maintaining strong relationships with your clients is essential.
 Long-term relationships lead to repeat business and referrals.

 ### Communicate Consistently